 - Cat / Dog, spayed/neutered & vaccinated $25

 - Cat / Dog, NOT spayed/neutered & vaccinated, $50

 - Mother Cat and Kittens, $60

 All fees are tax deductible as allowed by the IRS.

-If your pet is missing, then please email email@example.com and we will do our best to respond in a timely fashion.
-When emailing us, please provide photo(s), where (crossroads, town/city) and when the animal was last seen, name, approximate age, whether with microchip or not, and any additional information that you believe will be important for us to know.
+If your pet is missing, then please call us at 603-856-8756 and we will do our best to respond in a timely fashion.
+Please be ready to provide photo(s), where (crossroads, town/city) and when the animal was last seen, name, approximate age, whether with microchip or not, and any additional information that you believe will be important for us to know.

 Other options for those who have lost a pet is to contact local veterinarians, place an ad in the newspaper, post it on Craig’s List and contact area shelters/humane societies.
 Dogs can also be reported to the Granite State Dog Recovery, if lost in NH.
 You can also place flyers in your community to assist in locating your pet.